A Child Care Website to Support Families

 Children, Families, Nonprofit

-The California Child Care Resource & Referral Network (The Network) is a dedicated non-profit organization.
-Their mission is to create robust connections between parents and trusted childcare providers, while also equipping them with vital resources.
+The California Child Care Resource & Referral Network (The Network) approached CauseLabs to build a child care website.
+The Network is a dedicated non-profit organization whose mission is to create robust connections between parents and trusted childcare providers, while also equipping them with vital resources.
 Through their endeavors, they aim to inspire, inform, and advocate for a childcare system that addresses the needs of all families in California.
 Their work is instrumental in shaping a supportive and inclusive childcare landscape across the state.

-In California, there isn't a centralized hub where parents can find reliable childcare services.
-Information and resources about childcare are dispersed across local websites and private platforms like care.com, each featuring its own unique provider criteria and type of available information.
-However, these details are frequently incomplete, outdated, or simply inaccessible to parents searching for local childcare.
+In California, there isn't a centralized hub where parents can find reliable child care services.
+Information and resources about childcare are dispersed across local websites and private platforms like care.com, each featuring its unique provider criteria and type of available information.
+However, these details are frequently incomplete, outdated, or simply inaccessible to parents searching for local child care.

 A project of statewide scale comes with a complex interplay of elements and a wide array of stakeholders.
 This endeavor adopted a human-centered approach from its inception, dedicating six months to strategy and design to incorporate input from as many involved parties as possible.
 A well-executed human-centered approach enables the development of products that deeply resonate with the target audience, fueling engagement and fostering growth.